ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/blog/nyet-digitalocean.md

 ## Possible Amendments

-If DigitalOcean staff, and by that, I mean an actual human, is reading this blog post, the IDs for the tickets I made are #09202901 and #10077911.
+If DigitalOcean staff ~~, and by that, I mean an actual human,~~ is reading this blog post, the IDs for the first two tickets I made are #09202901 and #10077911.

 If my issues are rectified, then I will *amend* this blog post, but not delete it, stating that DigitalOcean did so.